whisperity/CloudArchiver/README.md

 Setup config.php with your paths and mysql info
 Add a cronjob to /usr/bin/php -f /path/to/cron.php (might not be /usr/bin/php, check with your server admin) Have fun!
+IF YOU ARE UPDATING, MAKE SURE YOU DELETE VERSION.TXT!

 Todo:
 AJAX everything up